MarkStringer/MarkStringer.github.io/_posts/EarlyAlpha.md

 ﻿# Introduction

-> "Aut inveniam viam aut faciam" - "I shall find a way, or I shall make one."
+>> "Aut inveniam viam aut faciam" - "I shall find a way, or I shall make one."

-I've been doing this Agile project management thing just over ten years.
+I've been a project management for software delopment projects for over ten years.
 For about seven or eight of those years I've been trying to write a book explaining how to do it.
-Specifically, I wanted to write a book that captures what it actually feels like.
-What it's actually like.
-But also explains to people who might find themselves in the situation of being asked to manage a software development project, how best to improve their chances of making it succeed.
+Specifically, I wanted to write a book that captures what it actually feels like, what it's actually like and also helps people who might find themselves in the situation of being asked to manage a software development project.
+If you've been put in the position of managing a software development project I want to help you succeed.

 ## Who is this book for?